youngyangyang04/PowerVim/README.md

 ssh install.sh
 ```
 # Feature
-CPP and PHP code completion and you can add code lib for any language completion
+* CPP and PHP code completion and you can add code lib for any language completion
+* Taglist for functuon and variables list
+* MiniBufList shows the files opened
+* Vim syntax highlighting for C++ (including C++11), go, php, html, json and markdown
+* Shows a git diff in the 'gutter' (sign column).
+It shows which lines have been added, modified, or removed.
+* Provides an overview of the structure of the programming language files
+* Automatically opens popup menu for completions when you enter characters or move the cursor in Insert mode
+* Comment stuff out.
+Use `gcc` to comment out a line (takes a count), `gc` to comment out the target of a motion
+* Visually browse complex directory hierarchies, quickly open files for reading or editing, and perform basic file system operations.
+* Search with ack from within Vim and shows the results in a split window
+* Beautiful statusline

 # Usage
 PowerVim shortcuts start with ;
 Shortcuts is designed for mac Keyboard, more convenient and comfortable.
 Of course normal Keyboard can also use it Conveniently.